ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of treatment given over a set number of weeks or months.
 There are many different types of chemotherapy that may be used to treat Hodgkin lymphoma.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Newly diagnosed Hodgkin lymphoma is often treated with regimens that use a combination of chemotherapy drugs given at 1 time.
 The most commonly used combination of drugs in the United States is referred to as ABVD.
 Another combination of drugs, known as BEACOPP, is commonly used in Europe to treat advanced Hodgkin lymphoma and is sometimes used in the United States.
-The drugs that make up these 2 common combinations of chemotherapy are listed below.
-There are other combinations that are less commonly used; not all combinations are listed here.
+The drugs that make up common combinations of chemotherapy are listed below.
+There are other combinations that are less commonly used.
+Not all combinations that may be used to treat Hodgkin lymphoma are listed here.

 BEACOPP: Bleomycin, etoposide (available as a generic drug), doxorubicin, cyclophosphamide (available as a generic drug), vincristine (Vincasar PFS), procarbazine (Matulane), and prednisone (multiple brand names).
 There are several different treatment schedules, but different drugs are usually given every 2 to 3 weeks.

-The type of chemotherapy, number of cycles of chemotherapy, and the additional use of radiation therapy are based on the stage of the Hodgkin lymphoma and the type and number of prognostic factors.
+The type of chemotherapy, number of cycles of chemotherapy, and the additional use of radiation therapy are based on the stage of the Hodgkin lymphoma and the type and number of prognostic factors (see Stages).
 Talk with your doctor about the specifics of your treatment plan.
-Usually, doctors choose to monitor how well these treatments are working with repeat PET-CT scans after 2 to 3 months of treatment.
+Usually, doctors choose to monitor how well these treatments are working with more PET-CT (positron emission tomography combined with computed tomography) scans after 2 to 3 months of treatment.
 If the PET scans show that the treatment is not working, the chemotherapy may be changed.
 If the PET scans show that treatment is working, then the doctor may decide to lower the subsequent number of drugs used or the total number of treatment cycles.

 ICE: Ifosfamide (Ifex), carboplatin (available as a generic drug), and etoposide.
 ICE is usually given every 2 or 3 weeks for 2 to 3 cycles.